-In the Stochastic Dominance Panel, you will see various notations as explained below:
+In the Decision Tree software and Rational Will, Stochastic dominance is calculated and displayed in the Stochastic Dominance Panel.
+You will see various notations as explained below:

 - FSD = First Order Stochastic Dominance.